 It also relieves the students from becoming fussy about getting a better grade like an O. It helps the students to have the necessary education without indulging much in the rat race.

 This is done in order to make the students into actually responsible citizens of the future and not just machines who would run for marks.
-The best fact about it is that they will receive the same recognition in the CGPA grading system like the percentage system but without the burdensome pressure.
+The best fact about it is that they will receive the same recognition in the CGPA grading system as the percentage system but without the burdensome pressure.

 - Learning becomes fun

-The main disadvantage of the percentage method is that many of the students are segregated from the average and below average students but it leads to intense pressure among each and every individual who are competing against each other.
+The main disadvantage of the percentage method is that many of the students are segregated from the average and below-average students but it leads to intense pressure among each and every individual who are competing against each other.
 The learning that is supposed to be a fun task, will remain a fun task because of the CGPA system.

 - No inferior feelings

-Because of the CGPA system, the students are grouped according to the different kind of grading scales.
+Because of the CGPA system, the students are grouped according to the different kinds of grading scales.
 For example, a common grading scale is B- 80 to 89.
 Every student who has got any number between 80 to 89 will be flocked against the gradation B. A student who gets 81 will not feel inferior to the students who have obtained 89.

 - Every aspect gets measured

-The CGPA system has been able to introduce the idea of measuring the knowledge of the students based on the projects internal assignments and their answering ability in class.
+The CGPA system has been able to introduce the idea of measuring the knowledge of the students based on the project internal assignments and their answering ability in class.
 This means that the students are being judged only on the basis of their theoretical knowledge but also on the basis of their overall performance.

 - Analyzing the strengths and weaknesses

-This system gives the students an idea about their weakness and strengths instead of making them feel superior-inferior to the other students.
+This system gives the students an idea about their weaknesses and strengths instead of making them feel superior-inferior to the other students.
 Knowing approximately which subject their weak spots are, the students can easily decide on which parts they should focus on.
 The CGPA helps them understand the total grades so that they can know their forte and choose accordingly.

-- It makes the class work easier
+- It makes the classwork easier

 It is true that the gradation system makes the work a lot easier.
 For example, if a student knows that getting a C will give him or her enough marks to scrape through the class assignment section, he or she will focus only on getting that grade and will not fuss much over it.
 Along with getting high grades, it is also important that’s the students are not being made to toil much, when the requirement is only a minimum grade.